prompts-studio/prompts-sol/README.md

 Prompts is a Solidity smart contract extending ERC721 with duration and verified contributions.
 It enables collective performance NFTs.

 In the current version, a multisig account deploys the Prompts contract and becomes the owner.
-Anyone can mint a Prompt as an empty NFT, anyone can contribute to this prompt, and the multisig owner can fill / finalize the prompt.
+By calling this contract, anyone can mint a Prompt as an empty NFT, anyone can contribute to this prompt, and only the multisig owner can fill / finalize the prompt.

 The Prompt server (to be implemented) will do the following:
 - initalize a prompt based on the submitted `promptSchema` and return a `promptURI`
 - validate a `contribution` against the `promptSchema` and return a `contributionURI`
 - compile all `contributions` and return a `finalURI`

+Since anyone can contribute, non-validated contributions can be added to the contract.
+However, only the contract owner can fill to finalize the prompt.
+So the owner can make sure only valid contributions are added to the final compilation.

 <div align="center">
   <img src="Prompts-diagram.png?raw=true">